akhileshchoudhary1994/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 # Machine Learning

-logistic regression, random forest, multinomial naive bayesian and decision trees are used for predicting sentiments.
+Logistic regression, Random forest, Multinomial Naive bayesian and Decision trees are used for predicting sentiments.

 XGBoost model is the best got F1-score of 84%